mharrisonutcoding/ForeSite-Golf-Buddy-App/README.md

 This is to allows users of the webpage to match with compatable golfers based on their own preferences.

 ## Elevator Pitch
 With the growing popularity of Golf, finding a compatable golfing group becomes increasingly important.
 That’s where Golf Buddies comes in to play.
 Simply pull up Golfbuddies.com on your favorite browser, create a profile, and get started matching with other similar golfers!
-As a bonus, you can even get the weather forecast and even chat with potential golf buddies.
+As a bonus, you can even get the weather forecast.
 Golf Buddy is helping you change the way you golf!

 ## Demo